La-Lojban/lojban.pw/pages/books/learn-lojban.md

 On the other hand, relative clauses with **noi** contain just additional information about the noun to which they are attached.
 That noun is sufficiently defined by itself so that removing a relative clause with **noi** doesn't change its meaning:

-<pixra url="/assets/pixra/cilre/panka_ninmu.png" caption="le prenu noi mi ta'e zgana bu'u le panka" definition="The person, whom I habitually see in the park."></pixra>
+<pixra url="/assets/pixra/cilre/panka_ninmu.png" caption="le prenu noi mi ta'e zgana bu'u le panka" definition="The person whom I habitually see in the park."></pixra>

 > **mi nelci la .doris. noi mi ta'e zgana bu'u le panka**
-> _I like Doris, whom I habitually see in the park._
+> _I like Doris whom I habitually see in the park._
 > _I like Doris.
 What else can I say about her?
 I habitually see her in the park._

 zgana